git-town/git-town/website/src/commands/new-pull-request.md

 # git new-pull-request

 The _new-pull-request_ command helps create a new pull request for the current feature branch.
-It opens your code hosting service's page to create a new pull request in your browser and pre-populates the current and target repository and branch.
+It opens your code hosting service's website to create a new pull request in your browser and pre-populates information like branch and source/target repository.
 It also [syncs](sync.md) the branch to merge before opening the pull request.

-### Variations

 You can create new pull requests for repositories hosted on: